davidkimai/Symbolic-Residue/README.md

-# On the Symbolic Residue of Large Language Models: Diagnosing Failure Traces in Local Replacement Models
+# On the Symbolic Residue of Large Language Models: Diagnosing Biological Failure Traces in Local Replacement Models

 <div align="center">